Domain Generalization for Medical Image Analysis: A Review: Methods

 \parggg{Feature regularization} methods focus on incorporating regularization terms into the learning objective to guide the model toward extracting meaningful and generalizable features.
 These methods often utilize penalties that discourage the model from relying too heavily on individual features or encourage the model to maintain certain structures or properties in the learned representations.
 Additionally, regularization can be used to encourage the model to learn representations invariant to certain transformations of the data, such as translations or rotations.
 These kinds of regularization can make the learned features more robust to data variations that are irrelevant to the task at hand.
 For example, this might be done by promoting sparse representations (\eg, dropout~\cite{srivastava2014dropout}, $\ell_1$, $\ell_2$ regularization), where the model is encouraged to use as few features as possible to achieve its task, or by promoting orthogonality, where the model is encouraged to learn features that are independent of each other.

 Islam and Glocker~\cite{islam2022frequency} proposed Frequency Dropout (FD) for cardiac image segmentation task.
 FD uses a random feature map filtering approach that works as a form of feature-level regularization during training.
 In this method, random filters (\eg, Gaussian smoothing, Laplacian of Gaussian, and Gabor filtering) are applied to the feature maps to prevent the neural network from learning frequency-specific image features.
-This process improves the network's robustness and generalization abilities, ensuring the model is not overly reliant on specific features unique to the training data.
 Nguyen~\etal~\cite{nguyen2023adversarially} introduced the Adversarially-Regularized Mixed Effects Deep learning (ARMED) for Alzheimer's disease diagnosis and cell image classification tasks.
 ARMED incorporates a regularization mechanism that enforces the model to learn features invariant to specific clusters in the data.
 This is achieved by introducing an adversarial classifier that attempts to predict the cluster membership based on the learned features, while the main model is penalized for enabling this prediction.
-This regularization improves the model's generalization ability across different clusters and aids in capturing cluster-specific variations in the data.
 Wang~\etal~\cite{wang2021embracing} proposed Knowledge Distillation for Domain Generalization (KDDG) for MRI gray matter segmentation task.
-KDDG applies a form of feature-level regularization by leveraging the knowledge distilled from the teacher model to improve the student model's performance on unseen target domains.
-Specifically, the student model learns from the training data's hard labels (the ground truth labels) and the soft labels (the teacher's predictions).
-The regularization term encourages the student model's predictions to align with the teacher's predictions, thus improving the student model's robustness and generalization capability.
+KDDG applies a form of feature-level regularization that encourages the student model's predictions to align with the teacher's predictions, thus improving the student model's robustness and generalization capability.